 The /etc/sysconfig/dump configuration file contains configuration details.
 This file may be edited by the user for example, to select compressed dumps, or to change the directory where dumps are saved.
+(GZIP compressed dumps are the default in Release 1.2.)

-4.7.3.
-Forcing a Crash Dump on Hung System
+9.3.
+Forcing a Crash Dump on a Hung System